Sky Mangel

 Sky Mangel (also Bishop) is a fictional character from the Australian soap opera Neighbours.
 She made her first screen appearance during the episode broadcast on 1 February 1989.
 The character was originally played by Miranda Fryer until 1991.
 When Sky was reintroduced on 13 August 2003, Stephanie McIntosh took over the role.
 She departed on 3 August 2007.
 McIntosh reprised her role as part of the show's 30th anniversary celebrations on 20 March 2015.
 She returned for a longer stint as part of the 35th anniversary on 13 March 2020, and made an unannounced cameo appearance in the final episode on 28 July 2022, though her appearance was only broadcast in the Australian cut of the episode.
+McIntosh reprised the role again on 3 and 4 July 2024.

 Casting

 Miranda Fryer was cast in the role of an infant Sky after being spotted in a supermarket.
 She was 18 months old when she began playing the role and was the first child actor to be contracted to the show.
 When the character was brought back in 2003, Stephanie McIntosh was cast in the role.
+Her casting was confirmed in March 2003 and she was offered a three-year contract.
 McIntosh told Heather Gallagher from The Age that she had completed a term of Year 12 when she was offered the part of Sky.
 She made the decision to leave school because the role was "just too good to refuse."
-McIntosh made her first screen appearance as Sky on 13 August 2003.
+McIntosh made her first appearance as Sky on 13 August 2003.